stck-lzm/badown/README.md

 `./badown 'http://www107.zippyshare.com/v/dGc4wRuL/file.html'`
 Those links refer to the same zipped test folder.
 It is unziped for the first link.

-To download from a file just use a loop for:
+To download from a file with a lot of urls just use a loop for:
 `for i in $(cat urls); do ./badown $i && sleep .5; done`